Dark Fiction Author Hides Somewhere In Picturesque Mandurah

 ABOUT

-Some authors live in luxury while creating corroded, dystopian worlds.
-Others live in squalor while writing stories of wealth and royalty.
-It’s just make-believe anyway — social challenges like that occur all the time and it’s totally okay.
-Those differences are what make good writers better ones.
-A bit of research and a good creative fire will always get a story over the line.
-Everyone knows that.
-Well, I assume they do.
+It’s just make-believe — those differences that make good writers better writers.
+A bit of research and a creative fire will always get a story over the line.

 A quiet day on the edge of the world (Indian Ocean)

-So yes, I live in a picture-postcard region of the world but my soul is forever chained to the darkness.
-I can’t help it.
-I write from the shadows, which is why I choose to live in a place where there is plenty of sunshine.
-It rescues me from a gloomy pit.
-Light is a lifeline out of that psychological sewer and back to the clean order of sanity.
-Mandurah resets my lifeforce and grounds me when my dark writing journeys come to a close.
+I write from the shadows, so I counteract that by living in a place with plenty of sunshine.
+It rescues me.
+Light is a lifeline out of that place.
+Mandurah resets my life force.
+It grounds me when my dark writing journeys come to a close.

 Michael Forman